 His novels include BABEL-17, THE EINSTEIN INTERSECTION, NOVA, DHALGREN, STARS IN MY POCKET LIKE GRAINS OF SAND, the four-volume Return to Nevèrÿon, and his most recent SF novel, THROUGH THE VALLEY OF THE NEST OF SPIDERS.
 DARK REFLECTIONS won him the 2008 Stonewall Book Award.
 A year before, he was the subject of a documentary, The Polymath.
-Two new nonfiction collections will come out early next year.
+He is the editor of THE MAGIC: TEN TALES BY ROGER ZELAZNY.
+LETTERS FROM AMHERST has just appeared, as has VOYAGE, ORESTES!
+A SURVIVING NOVEL FRAGMENT.
+Two new nonfiction volumes will come out next year.
 You’ll find all this on his website: https://www.samueldelany.com

 All of his friends call him Chip, and you should, too.
 He lives in Philadelphia with his life-partner, Dennis Rickett.